mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

-The ensuing years have been an epic struggle fraught with setbacks and disasters that would bring down the spirits of even the most universal optimist.
+The ensuing years have been an epic struggle fraught with setbacks and disasters that would bring down the spirits of even the most universal optimizt.
 The remnants of Madjiyb’s ambitious projects are now either lost for eternity or bristle out of the ground like the jagged teeth of a bygone civilization.